wcdawn/siren/README.md

 - A jumping-off point for investigating neutron scattering in hydrogeneous media.

 What SIREN is not:
 - A general transport method.
-It works for one-dimensional, fixed meshes with constant spacing.
+It works for one-dimensional problems with reflective boundary conditions.
 - Multiphysics.
 I've done it enough times, I don't want to.

 # FAQ